General Education Courses at CCSF

 City College of San Francisco's general education (GE) courses are approved by the Curriculum Committee.
 The approval process involves making sure that GE courses are categorized correctly and that courses' student learning outcomes (SLO) align with or map to gen ed learning outcomes (GELO)

-Gen ed courses satisfy graduation requirements and are transferable.
-They should be of a certain "breadth and depth" so that if a student were to take just one GE course in that particular area, that student would have received a strong foundation of learning in that particular area.
+Gen ed courses satisfy graduation requirements, are transferable, and should be of a certain "breadth and depth" so that if a student were to take just one GE course in that particular area, that student would have received a strong foundation of learning in that particular area.

 Please note that community college guidelines for GE are changing.
 As of fall '24, CCSF's GE and graduation requirement courses will be organized a bit differently.
 Please read this Curriculum Committee resolution for more clarity on what will change and why.